jupyter-robotics/jupyterlab-urdf/docs/examples.md

 # Examples

 Without any configuration, the basic robot example can be displayed in the viewer.
-This robot is simmply two geometric components with a single prismatic joint.
+This robot is simply two geometric components with a single prismatic joint.

 ![Basic Robot](_static/exBasic.png)

 To display the basic Niryo and the Burger robot, a ROS environment needs to be configured accordingly in order for the viewer to locate the necessary mesh files.
-The following ROS packages are required:
+The following packages are required:

+- `jupyterlab-ros`
 - `ros-noetic-urdf-tutorial`
 - `ros-noetic-turtlebot3-description`